 The funding for Blueprint comes from a number of funding streams, including from Erasmus+.
 Calls for tenders are also being published regularly under the COSME programme.

-The first five Blueprint Alliances, starting work in January 2018 include:
+The first five Blueprint Alliances started to work in January 2018:

 The next six sectors eligible for funding under Erasmus+ are: